dgc-network/dgc-core-TP/README.md

  <your_prog_language> should be replaced with either `cxx`, `java`, or `py`

 # Building and running on OS(without dockers)
-To run sawtooth-dgc-wallet without dockers, we'll have to use a Ubuntu 16.04 OS installation and compile dgc-wallet from sources.
+To run dgc-wallet-TP without dockers, we'll have to use a Ubuntu 16.04 OS installation and compile dgc-wallet from sources.
 Below is a sample procedure for python TP/client:

 1. Install sawtooth on Ubuntu 16.04 LTS x64 machine and setup genesis block.
 Refer sawtooth app developer's guide [here](https://sawtooth.hyperledger.org/docs/core/releases/latest/app_developers_guide/ubuntu.html)
    - Start the validator, rest-api and settings-tp in separate, new consoles: